freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 Most *nix based operating systems come with Python installed (usually Python 2, Python 3 in more recent ones).
 Replacing the system Python is not recommended and may cause problems.
 However, different versions of Python can be safely installed alongside the system Python.
 See <a href='https://docs.python.org/3/using/index.html' target='_blank' rel='nofollow'>Python Setup and Usage</a>.

-Windows doesn't come with Python, the installer and instructions can be found <a href='https://docs.python.org/3/using/windows.html' target='_blank' rel='nofollow'>here</a>.
+Python doesn't ship with Windows.
+The installer and instructions can be found <a href='https://docs.python.org/3/using/windows.html' target='_blank' rel='nofollow'>here</a>.

 Linux operating systems come with different versions of Python pre-installed.
 However to install Python 3.x on Linux, follow this <a href='https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux-python.html' target='_blank' rel='nofollow'>link</a>